-Please find enclosed a copy of the records located in response to your request.
-Some information has been withheld pursuant to section(s) 14 (Legal advice), 15 (Disclosure harmful to law enforcement) and 22 (Disclosure harmful to personal privacy) of FOIPPA.
+Some information has been withheld pursuant to sections 15 (Disclosure harmful to law enforcement) and 22 (Disclosure harmful to personal privacy) of FOIPPA.
 Copies of these sections of FOIPPA are provided for your reference.
 A complete copy of FOIPPA is available online at: